dejano-with-tie/be-a-script-kiddie/README.md

 r2 -d           - start radare in debug mode db [address]    - set break point
 :               - enter command mode
-:dc             - run a program s               - step into
+dc             	- continue execution s               - step into *only in visual mode
-S               - step over
+S               - step over *only in visual mode f7		- step into f8		- step over
-ood [args]      - reopen in debug mode (with args) oodf [file]     - reopen in debug mode using the given file dr              - show 'gpr' registers
+ds		- step into *only in normal dso		- step over *only in normal ood [args]      - reopen in debug mode (with args) oodf [file]     - reopen in debug mode using the given file dr              - show 'gpr' registers